atomicarchitects/equiformer_v2/README.md

 This repository contains the official PyTorch implementation of the work "EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations".
 We provide the code for training the base model setting on the OC20 S2EF-2M and S2EF-All+MD datasets.

+Additionally, EquiformerV2 has been incorporated into [OCP repository](https://github.com/Open-Catalyst-Project/ocp/tree/main/ocpmodels/models/equiformer_v2) and used in [Open Catalyst demo](https://open-catalyst.metademolab.com/).

 <p align="center">
 	<img src="fig/equiformer_v2.png" alt="photo not available" width="98%" height="98%">